gildas-lormeau/zip.js/README.md

 const helloWorldTextPromise = new Response(helloWorldWriter.readable).text();

-// Reads a ZipReader object reading the zip content via zipFileReader, retrieves metadata (name,
+// Creates a ZipReader object reading the zip content via zipFileReader, retrieves metadata (name,
 // dates, etc.) of the first entry, retrieves its content via helloWorldWriter, and closes the
 // reader.
 const zipReader = new ZipReader(zipFileReader);